Share this article

 - Teachers & Educators: How can teachers and educators provide accessible, personalized, and creative learning experiences for all?

-- Work of the Future: How can those left behind by the technology-driven transformations of work create meaningful and prosperous livelihoods for themselves?
+- Work of the Future: How can those most affected by the technology-driven transformations of work create productive and prosperous livelihoods for themselves?

 Over the past six months, the Solve team has consulted over 500 cross-sector leaders and experts to determine our 2018 Challenges.
 We hosted 26 Challenge Design Workshops in 8 countries, ranging from Detroit, to Standing Rock, to Riyadh, to London, and to Paris to source insights on the most pressing current problems communities around the world are facing today.
 And in the spirit of open innovation, we encouraged community members to vote and propose new Challenge ideas on the Solve website—receiving more than 12,000 votes.